cwmasonRollTide/wedding-day-texts/client/README.md

 ## License

-This sample application is licensed under [the MIT-0 License](https://github.com/aws/mit-0).
+This application is licensed under [the MIT-0 License](https://github.com/aws/mit-0).